dotnet/docs/docs/core/extensions/custom-logging-provider.md

 ## Custom logger provider

-The `ILoggerProvider` is responsible for creating logger instances.
-Maybe it is not needed to create a logger instance per category, but this makes sense for some Loggers, like NLog or log4net.
+The `ILoggerProvider` object is responsible for creating logger instances.
+Maybe it is not needed to create a logger instance per category, but this makes sense for some loggers, like NLog or log4net.
 Doing this you are also able to choose different logging output targets per category if needed:

 :::code language="csharp" source="snippets/configuration/console-custom-logging/ColorConsoleLoggerProvider.cs":::